 Chain letters in digital media

-Chain letters used to come in the mail or via email.
-Today, chain letters are mainly sent via WhatsApp or other social media apps.
-Due to the simple way of sharing, chain letters spread like wildfire within the network.
+Chain letters used to be sent by post or email.
+Today they are mainly on WhatsApp and other social media apps.
+Thanks to the simple sharing function, chain letters spread at lightning speed within digital networks.

 Types of chain letters

-Whether the warning is about an evil person or a disease, the goal of the message is to spread quickly and play on the fear of the recipients.
-Whether the supposed danger is true or not is not even questioned - the main thing is that it spreads.
-By the way, such messages are shared by young and old.
-They also include alleged appeals for donations (e.g. plasma donations), warnings about viruses or other malware.
+Regardless of whether the warning is about a dangerous person, a disease or another threat, the aim of these chain letters is to spread quickly and play on the recipients' fears.
+Whether the claimed danger actually exists is often not questioned.
+Such messages are shared by people of all ages and often contain alleged appeals for donations (e.g. for blood or plasma donations), warnings about viruses or other malware.

-Threatening chain letters designed to instill fear spread particularly quickly.
-There are various threat scenarios: The death of parents, one's own death or the appearance of a monster.
-Not infrequently, the effect of such messages is enhanced by videos or attached audio files.
-Sometimes these scary stories can also be found as videos on YouTube, and a Google search also turns up supposed "proof" of the authenticity of these stories.
-One example is the "Slenderman" art figure, which was originally created as an art project and eventually found its way into youth culture.
+Threatening chain letters designed to create fear spread particularly quickly.
+Examples include statements about the death of relatives, personal danger to life or the appearance of monsters.
+Such messages are often amplified by videos or audio files, and sometimes similar stories can be found on YouTube or in Google searches.
+One well-known example is the "Slenderman" art figure, which originally began as an art project and became part of youth culture.

-The hearts and smileys received have nothing to do with one's own popularity, but show how many people in the circle of friends go along with any "online nonsense".
-However, these chain letters should not be downplayed, as they can exert a great deal of social pressure on children and young people.
+Chain letters of this kind do not measure real popularity, but show how many people in your circle of friends are willing to go along with this "online nonsense".
+Such chain letters can exert considerable social pressure on children and young people in particular and should therefore be taken seriously.

 Chain letters - multiplication as a goal